avioconsulting/bam-maven-plugin/README.md

 # BAM Maven Plugin

+## Summary

-This plugin helps adopt a development lifecycle when working with BAM artifacts.
+This plugin helps adopt a development lifecycle when working with Oracle BAM artifacts (including data objects and dashboards).

+## Details

 The general idea is to use the BAM console on some environment as an "IDE".
-It might be the case that the best environment for business users, etc. to customize dashboards is a TEST/UAT environment with limited developer access.
-In order to facilitate that workflow, this plugin is designed to work with a SOA composite (in this same repo) that exports BAM artifacts via a web service. environment settings.
+It might be the case that the best environment for business users, etc. to create/customize dashboards is a TEST/UAT environment with limited developer access.
+In order to facilitate that workflow, this plugin is designed to work with a SOA composite (in this same repo) that exports BAM artifacts via a web service.
+The plugin then can use that service to export dashboards and data objects and store them in source control where they can be baselined and rolled out to production.

+## Maven goals

+TBD

+## Setup

+TBD

+## Running/usage

 To export data from an environment:
 ```bash